TEUNGKU-ZULKIFLI/finance_tracker/README.md

 ---

 **Project status:**
-All main features and UI/UX are implemented and stable.
+All main features and UI/UX are implemented, refactored, and stable.
 Ready for backup, documentation, and further development after system reinstall.